-R – Repeated (more than once), have an
+R – Repeated (happens more than once), has an

-I – Imbalance of Power (involve or be characterized by), and be
+I – Imbalance of Power (involves or is characterized by), and be

-The policy sets forth guidelines for the identification and reporting of bullying as well as a timeline for the investigation and appeals process.
-The Anti-Bullying Policy was developed by a District task force including district staff, school staff, as well as community and parent partners.
-For more information and to view tools to the policy, please see below.
+The policy sets forth guidelines for the identification and reporting of bullying as well as a timeline for the investigation as dictated by the criteria and model policy provided by the Florida Department of Education, http://www.fldoe.org/safe-schools/bullying-prevention.stml.
+Please see below for more information and to view forms related to the policy.

 Other Policy Related Forms

 - Investigation Flow Chart for Staff & Students

 - Appeal Bullying Flow Chart for Staff & Students